 The Wine Vault Off-Licence, owned by Grellan Delaney, was once a separate shop.
 From at least 1837, Peter Hinds1 was here as a grocer, earthenware dealer, and seedsman.
 Until his death in 1903, aged eighty-eight, he lived in Church Street.
 On a map of Eyre Coote’s estate (available for inspection in the library's Local History section in County Hall), he is named as owner of the site where the original fort of Maryborough once stood.

 Peter Hinds was succeeded by Francis Coyle and he in turn, in the 1880's, by the unusually-named butcher and cattle dealer Patrick Obins.
 [In 1901, only three people in the entire country shared the name].
 Mr Obins died in April 1898 following a fall from a horse-and-cart at Sheffield Cross.
 For the best part of a century, he was succeeded here by various members of the Tynan family.
 In 1901, brothers Edward and Michael were both victuallers, and, on census Night, the household also included their cousin Nannie Deegan, a shop assistant, and Daniel Costigan from Kilkenny, an assistant butcher.
 The family's entry on the online 1911 Census Form is an example of official carelessness.
 Not only is Esther renamed Easter, but the family has become Lynan.
 The proper surname is clearly visible on the manuscript entry where we find siblings Peter, John, Maggie and Esther Tynan.
 The two brothers were butchers, (as was Peter Lalor who is listed as a servant).

-In later years, John Tynan operated a hackney service and, in the 1960's, the family also ran a small cafe (The Savoy) which was succeeded by Onorio Matassa's chip-shop.
+In later years, John Tynan operated a hackney service.
+In the 1960's Onorio and Mary Matassa had a café here (The Savoy) and after they left, the Tynan family took over the business.
 In the late '70's, and for much of the 1980's, Antonio Cavaliere's Peppermill Restaurant - For the first time in Portlaoise an exciting new Continental menu.
 1982: Four-course Christmas Lunch Menu: £4.95 - was the place to go for the would-be and self-styled gourmets of the town.
 The Cavaliere family subsequently opened the celebrated Ristorante Rinuccini opposite the castle in Kilkenny.